tpasipanodya/exposed-extensions/README.md

 ![CI & CD](https://github.com/tpasipanodya/exposed-extensions/actions/workflows/.github/workflows/cicd.yml/badge.svg)

 A collection of extensions for [Exposed](https://github.com/tpasipanodya/Exposed).
 Includes:
-- Logical tenant isolation, soft deletes and  (and more) via [Exposed](https://github.com/tpasipanodya/Exposed)'s default scopes.
+- Logical tenant isolation, soft deletes and  (and more) via [Exposed](https://github.com/tpasipanodya/Exposed)'s default filters.
-- Declarative mapping of data classes/POKOs to and from the database.
-This is similar to [Exposed's](https://github.com/tpasipanodya/Exposed) DAO DSL with the exception that there is no magic.
-  You define how entities and their associations should be mapped and those rules can be applied for any query you write.
+- Declarative mapping of objects to and from the database.
+This is similar to [Exposed's](https://github.com/tpasipanodya/Exposed) DAO DSL.
+The library simply provides a slightly more flexible alternative.
+You define how entities and their associations should be mapped and those rules can be applied to any query you execute.
-- Postgres array & jsonb column support
+- Postgres array & jsonb column support.

 ## How to Use